 This easy King Cake recipe uses Grands cinnamon rolls to make perfect mini king cakes- puffy enough to hide the King Cake baby inside!

-Tomorrow is Fat Tuesday (aka Mardi Gras) – and is traditionally the last day to party it up before the season of Lent begins.
+Mardi Gras is traditionally the last day to party it up before the season of Lent begins.
 Many people celebrate Mardi Gras with a King Cake, which is a cinnamony pastry-like cake that hides a baby inside.
 Whoever ends up with a slice of cake that contains the baby is said to have good luck throughout the year (or is supposed to make the King Cake the following year).
+They are also eaten often on January 6, which is Ephiphany – or the Feast of the Three Kings.

 But here's the thing you guys….
 I looked up several recipes for making King Cakes and many of them are VERY time consuming.
 (I'm looking at you allrecipes…)

 You're doing some real baking, with two rounds of dough rising and all sorts of other hoops to jump through.
-If you're looking for the fast and easy way to have King Cake with the family – think of this as a cheaters version!
+If you're looking for the fast and easy way to have King Cake with the family – think of this mini king cake recipe as a cheaters version!

 (Native Louisianians will be appalled…. so you might want to look away!)